PhyreEngine/poing2/README.md

 ```
 ./configure --disable-openmp && make
 ```
+Running `make` will require the [gperf] executable, which is used to generate a perfect hash table for the atom types used by poing2.

 Poing2 is packaged with scripts to generate JSON-formatted configuration files from PDB-formatted models and FASTA alignments.
 These supporting scripts are